inoxlang/inox/README.md

 The Inox platform is released as a **single binary** that will contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
 Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with Inox's built-in database engine, testing engine and HTTP server.

-⚠️ The language is not production ready yet.
+⚠️ Inox is not production-ready yet.
 Please consider donating through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or [Patreon](https://patreon.com/GraphR00t).

 ⬇️ [Installation](#installation)\
 🔍 [Application Examples](#application-examples)\